CS231n • Convolutional Neural Networks

 -

-- Stochastic pooling – randomly selects an activation within each pooling region, with probability proportional to its value.
-This introduces stochasticity that can regularize training.
+- Stochastic pooling: Randomly samples one value from each region, with probability proportional to its magnitude.
+This introduces beneficial randomness during training.

 -